 Some of the first signs of over watering include leaves that start to turn yellow or brown and wilt away.
-While this is a sign of under watering, this also is the most common sign of over watering.
+While this is a sign of under watering, this also is the most common sign of over watering plants.
 The best way to tell the difference is the texture of your leaves.
 If your plant is thirsty, the wilting leaves will often be crunchy and dry.
 When you over water, the leaves are much more likely to be limp and discolored, not crispy.

 Another way to tell if your plant isn’t being watered correctly is if your plant starts to grow oddly.
 You may notice strange blisters that heal into warty growths.
 What this indicates is the cells within the plant absorbing too much water and bursting, indicating over watering.
 You may also see that your plant stops growing as much as it used to.
 This lack of growth can be due to both over- and under-watering.